NVIDIA/NeMo/README.md

 ## 8. Changelog
 <a id="markdown-changelog" name="changelog"></a>
-**NeMo Megatron 22.08.01**
+**NeMo Megatron 22.08**
 * Distributed Adam Optimizer for GPT-3
-* Asymmetric Encoder-decoder Configuration for T5 and mT5
+* Asymmetric encoder-decoder configuration for T5 and mT5
-* Possible to Untie Embeddings with Classifier Layer for T5 and mT5
+* Support for untying embeddings from the classifier layer for T5 and mT5
-* Relative Position Embeddings for T5 and mT5 (PP>=3)
+* Relative Position Embeddings for T5 and mT5 (pipeline parallelism>=3)
-* P-Tuning and Prompt Tuning for T5 and mT5 (PP=1)
+* P-Tuning and Prompt Tuning for T5 and mT5 with tensor parallelism (training only)
-* Refactoring scripts make it more user-friendly
+* Code refactor - improved consistency and readability of configurations and logs
+* SQuAD fine-tuning and evaluation support for T5 with pipeline parallelism =<2
+* XQuAD fine-tuning and evaluation support for mT5 with pipeline parallelism =<2

 **NeMo Megatron 22.06-hotfix.01**
 * Fix: Hyperparameter tool for T5 and mT5